-All of Trafford's drinking water is supplied direct from the mains by United Utilities.
-Problems with mains water should be reported in the first instance to United Utilities who are the statutory undertaker for water within the Trafford Borough.
+All of Trafford's drinking water is supplied direct from the mains by United Utilities and any problems with mains water should be reported in the first instance to them.
 Their customer service number is 08457 462200.

 If you are unhappy with the service that you receive from United Utilities you should ask for details of their complaints procedure.